Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ***"I was verily not ordered to search in the hearts of the people, nor to split open their bellies."*** (Sahīh Al-Bukhārī)

-And ’Umar ibn Al-Khattāb – (رضي‬ الله عنه‬) – said:
+And ’Umar ibn Al-Khattāb – (رضي الله عنه) – said:

 *"Verily the people were judged according to the revelation in the time of the Messenger of Allāh (ﷺ), and verily has the revelation stopped.
 And verily do we (now) judge you now from what appears to us from your deeds.
 So whoever shows us good we consider trustworthy and we bring him close and as for his inner self then we have nothing to do with that,